How to optimize controls with time symmetrization

 # Create a complex PWC signal describing the first half of gamma(t)

-half_gamma = graph.utils.complex_optimizable_pwc_signal(
+half_gamma = graph.complex_optimizable_pwc_signal(

 segment_count=segment_count, maximum=gamma_max, duration=duration / 2